Jason Jarrett (racing driver): Busch Grand National Series

 In 1997, Jarrett moved up to the Busch Grand National Series, driving three races for DAJ Racing and failing to qualify for two others.
 For 1998, Jarrett ran another partial schedule, piloting the No. 32 Carquest car for eleven races and failing to qualify for another.
-He recorded a best finish of seventeenth at Richmond International Raceway.
+He recorded a best finish of seventeenth at Richmond.
 Jarrett joined BACE Motorsports in 1999, attempting ten races and qualifying for eight of them.
-He also ran one race for Jarrett/Favre Motorsports, a collaboration between his father and National Football League star Brett Favre.
-However, he broke his foot at Memphis Motorsports Park in October and did not drive the rest of the season.
+He also ran one race for Jarrett/Favre Motorsports, a collaboration between his father and NFL star Brett Favre.
+However, he broke his foot at Memphis in October and did not drive the rest of the season.
 He also suffered a concussion at Auto Club Speedway earlier in the season and had to be replaced by Johnny Benson Jr. Running full-time in 2000, Jarrett struggled, failing to qualify for eleven races and posting a best finish of seventeenth.
 He was also replaced by Hut Stricklin for a race at Pocono Raceway.
 Jarrett has not competed in the series since.